Victims and Witnesses: Care and Treatment

-Priority will be accorded to preparing and listing cases involving child witnesses and those at risk of being intimidated.
+Priority will be accorded to preparing cases involving child witnesses.

-Information to Victims about Court of Appeal Cases
+The Provision of Information to Victims in Court of Appeal Cases

-Under the Victims' Code, there is a duty on the CPS Appeals and Review Unit to identify the correct Witness Care Unit for the Criminal Appeal Office.
+In accordance with our obligations under the Victims Code, the CPS Appeals and Review Unit wil identify the correct Witness Care Unit for the Criminal Appeal Office.